 Camera: The S10 Plus has three cameras on the back: a 12MP regular lens, a 12MP optically zoomed telephoto lens, and a new 16MP ultra-wide lens.
 We found the photo quality to be a bit variable – perhaps due to the dual-aperture main lens – with good but not consistent low-light performance.
 It's not quite up to par with the Google Pixel 3's Night Vision mode, but it still outpaces most other phone cameras on the market.
 The two front-facing cameras allow depth for Portrait mode-style photos, which is worth the wider punch-hole gap in the display.

-Mini verdict: We haven't gotten a close look at the S10 and S10e just yet, so we can't say for sure that the S10 Plus beats them out - but we're pretty confident.
+Mini verdict: After some time with the standard Galaxy S10 and Galaxy S10e, we can say for sure that the S10 Plus beats them out.
 It has the best specs, cameras and battery life of the whole set, and it's not too much more expensive than the other models.
 If you want a phone that will blow every other device out of the water in early 2019 – as well as its in-screen fingerprint sensor and reverse charging – this is your only real option.

 Read more: Samsung Galaxy S10 Plus review